zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 A strong correlation was observed between the thermal conductivity and energy conductivity of nonbonded residue pairs, despite they are representing different transport properties.
 Additionally, an empirical linear equation was derived to establish a relationship between them.
 In general, the $\lambda_{\alpha, \beta}$ values of nonbonded contacts in HP36 exhibited a decreasing trend in the following order: hydrogen bonds > π-stacking > electrostatic > hydrophobic.
-The hydrogen bond formation capacity druing MD simulations demonstrated a significant role for $\lambda_{\alpha, \beta}$ values of hydrogen bonding contacts.
+The hydrogen bond formation capacity during MD simulations demonstrated a significant role for $\lambda_{\alpha, \beta}$ values of hydrogen bonding contacts.
 In order to elucidate the factors influencing thermal transport ability in nonbonded contacts within the complex protein environment, a non-linear regression model was constructed for a wide range of contacts.
 This model employed random forest regression analysis to investigate the relationship between the thermal conductivity values ($\lambda_{\alpha, \beta}$) and various static and dynamic variables.